plmstd/YeOldBackup/README.md

 9.  **Completion/Report**: Once the sync finishes (or is stopped/cancelled/errors out), a report section will appear showing details from the `rsync` operation.
 You can dismiss this report.
 10. **Stopping**: If you need to stop a running sync, click the "Stop Sync" button.
 The app will send signals (`SIGTERM`, then `SIGINT` if needed) to the `rsync` process.
 11. **Using History**: Previous backup pairs appear in the "Backups" table.
 Clicking a row loads that source/target pair.
 You can right-click (or control-click) an entry to remove it from the list.

+**OR**

+Just clone the repo, open it in Xcode, and use it however you want.

 ## Important Considerations